Chart Color Schemes

 Income

-AreaSearch's aggregation of ATO data released for financial year 2022 shows Cessnock had a median taxpayer income of $45,287 and an average income of $56,802.
-These figures are below the national averages of $49,459 and $62,998 respectively for Rest of NSW.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated median income in Cessnock as of September 2025 is approximately $50,998, with average income estimated at $63,965.
+The suburb of Cessnock's income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Cessnock is $45,287 and the average income stands at $56,802.
+These figures compare to Rest of NSW's median income of $52,390 and average income of $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Cessnock would be approximately $49,299 (median) and $61,835 (average) as of September 2025.
 According to the 2021 Census, incomes in Cessnock fall between the 10th and 12th percentiles nationally for households, families, and individuals.
-In Cessnock, 28.3% of locals (4,797 people) have incomes ranging from $1,500 to $2,999, similar to regional levels at 29.9%.
-Housing affordability pressures are severe in Cessnock, with only 81.1% of income remaining, ranking at the 11th percentile nationally.
+Income distribution shows that 28.3% of locals (4,828 people) earn between $1,500 and $2,999 annually, mirroring the broader area where 29.9% fall into this bracket.
+Housing affordability pressures are severe in Cessnock, with only 81.1% of income remaining after housing costs, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income